Skip to main content

 • A new survival game?
 Trendy.
 Put some of our Diablo guys on that.

 • Where are all the Diablo guys?
-Hire some new blood.
+Hire new blood.

-Now, let's take this hypothetical workforce, and put together a team of Diablo guys for the next main installment in the franchise.
+Take this hypothetical workforce, and consider the prospective team for the next main installment in the Diablo franchise.

 Let's compare this to an imaginitive rendition of how the workforce at Grinding Gear Games have been spending their time, over the past ten years or so: